vaishalibhardwaj/url-shortener/README.md

 ## Introduction

 Welcome to the URL Shortener Service project!
 This project provides a robust API for shortening URLs while offering features like click tracking, user authentication, and privacy-aware hashed URLs.
 It aims to handle long URLs efficiently, preserve query parameters, and enforce usage limits if needed.
-Whether you're integrating it into your own service or using it standalone, this project offers flexibility and security.

 ## Features